Liveron/Health-Complex/README.md

+# Description

-Health Complex Project with Minimal Api
+Health complex site project with minimal api

+## Used patterns

+- Repository

+## Used technologies

+- PostgreSQL